 - Swelling and discomfort in the hand or around the affected joint

 - Changes in the surrounding joints—if you are experiencing thumb joint pain, your neighboring finger joints may become more mobile than normal

 - Your hand, palm, and fingers may feel warm or appear red in color

 - Hand numbness, tingling, or throbbing while resting or sleeping

 - A sensation of grating or grinding in the affected joint—this is caused by damaged cartilage

-To consult with with one of our hand doctors, please request an appointment online, or call 704-865-0077.
+To consult with one of our hand doctor, please request an appointment online or call 704-865-0077.

-Our hand surgeons at the Hand Center at Carolina Orthopaedic & Sports Medicine Center have completed additional training specifically in the hand and wrist.
-With this advanced training, our hand surgeons, Dr. Ian Archibald and Dr. Dolly Skeete, have the experience and expertise to assess, diagnose, and treat your hand injury or condition individually to your needs.
+Our hand surgeon at the Hand Center at Carolina Orthopaedic & Sports Medicine Center have completed additional training specifically in the hand and wrist.
+With this advanced training, our hand surgeon, Dr. Dolly Skeete, has the experience and expertise to assess, diagnose, and treat your hand injury or condition individually to your needs.